-7 horse-related injuries we all dread - Horse & Hound
+7 horse-related injuries we‘ve all experienced - Horse & Hound

 4. Ripped off nail

 Miraculously, some people do manage to maintain lovely nails around horses.
 Some do it by hiding the real nail (what’s left of it, anyway) with acrylics.
 Others presumably use some sort of dark magic, and really should share the occult secret with the rest of us.
-What with trying to undo buckles on stiff tack, hang onto a horse that’s gone bronco, or prise open the lids of resistant feed bins, it’s just amazing the rest of us have any nails left at all.
+What with trying to undo buckles on stiff tack, hang onto a horse that’s feeling rather too well, or prise open the lids of resistant supplement tubs, it’s just amazing the rest of us have any nails left at all.

 5. Rein rub

 New tack is a joyous thing — that lovely leather smell, the gleaming look of it… and the burn of the reins as they cut through the skin on your hands like cheese wire.
 This is why you should always wear gloves when riding.
-You didn’t?
-Ouch.
+You forgot them?
+Oh dear.

 6. Sunburn

-The British summer is unpredictable.
-Who amongst us hasn’t gone out to poo-pick the field on a mild summer’s day in a vest top, only to return with flaming red shoulders and milky-white strap marks?
+The British weather is unpredictable.
+Who among us hasn’t gone out to poo-pick the field on a mild summer’s day in a vest top, only to return with flaming red shoulders and milky-white strap marks?
 Or got so engrossed in a jumping lesson that we don’t realise our nose and lower arms have turned the colour of boiled lobster?
 Sadly, no amount of fake tan will ever turn your patchy red and white skin to a gorgeous, uniform gold.
 It’s just one of the crosses we equestrians have to bear.

 7. Hurt pride